what is klife

 “Two are better are better than one, because they have a good return for their work: If one falls down, his friend can help him up.
 But pity the man who falls and has no one to help him up!”
 Ecclesiastes 4:9-10

 Great question!
-Well, we are called KLIFE from our history with Kanakuk, but that is not the only reason we call our small groups K Groups.
-The “K” stands for the Greek word koinonia, which means “fellowship.”
 Fellowship is more than bible study or a Sunday school potluck dinner.
 It is authentic and transparent community.
 First century followers of Jesus did more than study scripture – after all they only had a portion of what we have today in our Bible.
-In Acts we read that the disciples “devoted themselves to the apostles teaching and to the fellowship (koinonia!), to the breaking of bread and to prayer.”
-We hope to imitate these believers in our K Groups.
-K Groups not only pray and study God’s Word, but they also share life and community together, learning what it looks like to love one another.
+In Acts we read that the disciples “devoted themselves to the apostles teaching and to the fellowship, to the breaking of bread and to prayer.”
+We hope to imitate these believers in our small groups.
+Small groups not only pray and study God’s Word, but they also share life and community together, learning what it looks like to love one another.

-A K Group has a KLIFE volunteer (college age or older) or a KLIFE staff member leading it.
+A small group has a KLIFE volunteer (college age or older) or a KLIFE staff member leading it.
 The volunteer has been through an interview process with a staff member, has been through a background check and signed a commitment to following Christ in their own life.
 The groups are assembled according first to gender, then by groups of friends possibly covering a couple grades, but are purposeful in bringing groups of kids together to build accountability relationships.
-A K Group meets on a regular basis and is determined by the leader and when everyone in the group is able to get together.
+A small group meets on a regular basis and is determined by the leader and when everyone in the group is able to get together.

-New K Groups form at the beginning of each semester!
+New small groups form at the beginning of each semester!

 If you want to get involved in a group of 4-8 guys or gals in your grade led by one of the awesome KLIFE leaders, let us know.
 This is the best part of KLIFE!